Life insurance

 1. People with elementary school-aged kids

 There are many nuances to choosing life insurance when you’re a parent.
-If your kids are in elementary school, a 15-year term life insurance policy could help financially cover them through those years.
-Additionally, funding your child’s education may be important to you.
+If your kids are in elementary school, a 15-year term life insurance policy could help financially cover them through high school.
+Additionally, funding your child’s higher education may be important to you.
 Term life insurance is one way to help make sure your kids have the resources they need for college and, potentially, beyond.

 2. Those with 15 years left on a private student loan